 Berkshire as a holding company owns a diversified portfolio of investments across industries, but portfolio concentration is geared towards banking and insurance, and as discussed, the financial sector usually performs quite well in this environment.

-Berkshire also has a fortress of a balance sheet to navigate any downturn, with a cash pile of over $149 billion, which also presents the opportunity to purchase shares in businesses at discounted valuations, if the opportunity arose.
+Berkshire also has a fortress of a balance sheet to navigate any downturn, with a cash pile of over $85 billion as of the end of 2021, which also presents the opportunity to purchase shares in businesses at discounted valuations, if the opportunity arose.

 Once contained, however, inflation is manageable, so there's no need to spin out of control if you're working off a long-term investment thesis.